2sic/dnn-theme-2shine-bs5/readme.md

 1. Cleaned up resource files as they were all the same
 1. Enhanced lookup of file name to not repeat unnecessarily
 1. Slimmed down resx files to the necessary minimum
-1. Added boolean to determin if Breadcrumbs should be displayed
+1. Added boolean to determine if Breadcrumbs should be displayed
-1. Added boolean to determin how many nodes should be selected for the desktop navigation (disables Dropdown if "*,0,0" is set)
+1. Added boolean to determine how many nodes should be selected for the desktop navigation (disables Dropdown if "*,0,0" is set)

 ### v05.00.04

 1. Added NPM Script to copy node_modules bootstrap and update bootstrap files in lib folder

 ## Love from Switzerland